SolidHal/PrawnOS/README.md

 If you run in to any problems please open an issue.

-Now you can choose to install the packages, which are either the xfce4 or the lxqt desktop enviroment, sound, trackpad, and Xorg configurations.
+Now you can choose to install the packages, which are the gnome desktop enviroment as well as sound, trackpad, and Xorg configurations.
 It will also prompt you to make a new user that automatically gets sudo privileges.

 If you choose in install the packages, when installation is complete it will reboot.